Latvian Social Democratic Workers' Party: 2010–present

-For the 2010 parliamentary election, the LSDSP formed the Responsibility Alliance with smaller parties, but their performance was disatrous, receiving less than 1% of the vote.
+For the 2010 parliamentary election, the LSDSP formed the Responsibility Alliance with smaller parties, but their performance was poor, receiving less than 1% of the vote.
 In January 2011, Aivars Timofejevs, who was supported by the outgoing leader Jānis Dinevičs, was elected as party chairman.
 He defeated Ansis Dobelis, who was more aligned with youth activist circles and later formed The Progressives.
 His tenure did not improve the party's performance, with the LSDSP not running in the 2014 parliamentary election.
 By 2017, Dinēvičs had returned to lead the party.
 At the 2018 election, the party received just 0,21% of the vote.

-2022 brought a historic turn for the party, when on June 1st it joined the Union of Greens and Farmers (ZZS) after the Latvian Green Party had left the alliance, as the second member of ZZS is the Farmer's Union, LSDSP's main rival in the 1920s and 1930s.
+2022 brought a historic turn for the party, when on June 1 it joined the Union of Greens and Farmers (ZZS) after the Latvian Green Party had left the alliance, as the second member of ZZS is the Farmer's Union, LSDSP's main rival in the 1920s and 1930s.
+In the 2022 elections, the party managed to get two of its members elected on the ZZS list, marking a return to the Saeima after an absence of 20 years.
+In 2023, the party joined rulling coalition (as part of ZSS) for the first since 2011, when Atis Lejiņš left the party.

 In 2012, the Socialist International demoted LSDSP to observer member for not paying membership fees.
 The party was officially delisted from the Socialist International in December 2014.
 It currently maintains the status of observer member in the Party of European Socialists.